Liberating Revolution (Venezuela): Background

-The revolutionaries were financed by Caracas bankers such as the Matos, Boulton and Velutini who had been harassed by President Castro, who forced them under threat of imprisonment to lend money to the government.
-Throughout 1901 Castro managed to put down insurrections produced in the states of Bermúdez and Bolívar led by Pablo Guzmán, Horacio and Alejandro Dúcharne, Zoilo Vidal and others.
-The conflict becomes internationalized with the invasion of Táchira state by a Colombian offensive in San Cristóbal led by Venezuelan General Carlos Rangel Garbiras, in retaliation for Castro's support for the liberal rebels of Rafael Uribe Uribe in the context of the War of the Thousand Days.
+The revolutionaries were financed by Caracas bankers such as the Matos, Boulton and Velutini who had been harassed by President Castro, who had forced them under threat of imprisonment to lend money to the government.
+Throughout 1901, Castro managed to put down insurrections which had erupted in the states of Bermúdez and Bolívar, and were led by Pablo Guzmán, Horacio and Alejandro Dúcharne, Zoilo Vidal and others.
+The conflict became internationalized with the invasion of Táchira state by a Colombian offensive in San Cristóbal led by Venezuelan General Carlos Rangel Garbiras, in retaliation for Castro's support for the liberal rebels of Rafael Uribe Uribe in the context of the War of the Thousand Days.

-In October, General Rafael Montilla (El Tigre de Guaitó) rebels in Lara State, but it will finally be in December that the general armed revolt breaks out throughout the country.
-First, it is the veteran Liberal General Luciano Mendoza who raises Aragua and Carabobo baptizing the movement as the Liberating Revolution that was formed by the various regional caudillos, each with the ability to mobilize and arm masses of peasants in montoneras.
+In October, General Rafael Montilla (El Tigre de Guaitó) rebelled in Lara State, but it will finally be in December that the general armed revolt would break out throughout the country.
+First, it is the veteran Liberal General Luciano Mendoza who raised Aragua and Carabobo, baptizing the movement the Liberating Revolution, that was formed by the various regional caudillos, each with the ability to mobilize and arm masses of peasants in Montoneras bands.
 Castro reacted immediately and increased the number of troops of the so-called Active Army, also buying modern weapons and a large number of warships and transport.

 Revolution

 The main leader of the uprising, Manuel Antonio Matos, planned and directed the initial operations from the island of Trinidad, managing to convince several local warlords dissatisfied with the government to join the fight.

-In addition, several foreign-owned companies operating in Venezuela were dissatisfied and had been engaged in litigation with different governments dating back almost to the beginning of their activities in Venezuela.
-The French Cable Company and the German Railway, among others, had given Matos $150,000.
-In December 1901, the international intrigue against President Castro had begun when the German Chancellor Theodor Von Holleben sent a detailed report to the US Secretary of State, John Hay, detailing a debt of Venezuela with the bank "Disconto Gesellschaft" for 33 million bolívares, which the Venezuelan government refuses to recognize.
+In addition, several foreign-owned companies operating in Venezuela were also dissatisfied and had been engaged in litigation with different governments dating back almost to the beginning of their activities in Venezuela.
+The French Cable Company, the New York & Bermúdez Company and the German Railway, among others, had given Matos $150,000.
+In December 1901, the international intrigue against President Castro had begun when the German Chancellor Theodor Von Holleben sent a detailed report to the US Secretary of State, John Hay, detailing a debt of Venezuela with the bank "Disconto Gesellschaft" for 33 million bolívares, which the Venezuelan government refused to recognize.

 For his part, Matos had bought the ship "Ban Righ" in London, which he renamed the "Libertador", as well as weapons and ammunition.
-Finally, in January 1902, he set sail from the Port of Spain (Trinidad) and, circumventing the surveillance of the national army, Matos landed near Coro, at which time the civil war spread throughout the country.
+Finally, in January 1902, Matos set sail from the Port of Spain (Trinidad) and, circumventing the surveillance of the national army, landed near Coro, after which the civil war spread throughout the country.